Funding & Incentives

 - Venture for Canada: Atlantic Internship Program

 The Atlantic Internship Program is a paid internship program that provides businesses looking to hire students interested in entrepreneurship and innovation.
-The program will subsidize up to 70% of student wages to businesses looking to create a more curious and innovative workplace.

 - Electricity Human Resources Canada: Empowering Futures